Updated: Mar 5

 “They just went to work and always did whatever needed to be done,” Johnson said.
 “They didn’t complain about anything.
 They just saw what they had to do and did it because that was life.
 They didn’t believe in handouts, but they cared deeply.”

-While running cross-country in college, Johnson found his love for exercise physiology when his cross-country team was asked to do treadmill tests for one of his professors in the physiology lab.
-He became so interested that he began helping in the lab whenever possible and even helped author some research papers.
+While running cross-country in college, Johnson found his love for exercise physiology when his team was asked to do treadmill tests for one of his professors in the physiology lab.
+He enjoyed it so much that he began helping in the lab whenever possible and even helped author some research papers.

 “I found testing athletes in the lab to be fascinating,” Johnson said.
 “I enjoyed seeing what could make athletes better through more advanced training and metrics.”

-Johnson opened his gym not only as a place to work out, but as a place to help others from injuring their selves when possible.
+Johnson opened his gym not only as a place to work out, but as a place to help others from injuring themselves when possible.

 However, Johnson and the GBC Wellness Center have struggled during the COVID-19 pandemic.